fparaggio/maptastic/README.markdown

 Next, install Maptastic as a plugin:

-    script/plugin install git@github.com:MattHall/maptastic.git
+    script/plugin install git://github.com/pake007/maptastic.git (for Rails 2)
+    rails plugin install git://github.com/pake007/maptastic.git (for Rails 3)

-...and run the ake task to install the required js file into your javascripts directory.
+...and run the rake task to install the required js file into your javascripts directory.
 You will probably need to include this in your layouts, too.

     rake maptastic:install